abejordan/updatemailer/README.md

 Simple email application that sends updates to clients Nothing too fancy, but serves it's purpose.

-This main purpose of this application is too have a consistent way to email clients updates about daily events.
+The main purpose of this application is to create a consistent way to email clients updates about daily events.

 # Database Setup